Things to do in Leticia Amazon Colombia

 Some activities, like visiting Parque Ecológico Mundo Amazonico, can easily be done alone and spontaneously.
 However, If you plan to do jungle tours or boat tours in Leticia or Puerto Nariño we recommend to organize them a little bit ahead of time, especially if you travel in low season.

 Often tours in Colombia require a group of people to take place.
 So, you may want to get organized with other solo travelers to join you.
 Join our Colombia Solo Travelers Facebook Group to find people that share your interests.
+(Our focus is on female solo traveler needs and interests.)

 When visiting Leticia as a solo traveler, take your usual travel precautions, like not walking around alone in the dark or in isolated areas.
 Check out our safety tips for Colombia and our tips for traveling alone in Colombia.